Our Vision

 Many consumers may not be aware that the household products they love to use, while safe and effective, are formulated with ingredients and materials that are derived from fossil fuel-derived inputs (or feedstocks).
 The production of these inputs generates greenhouse gas emissions.
 Switching to biobased alternatives could significantly reduce these emissions, with some estimates indicating a 40-80% reduction.
 As leaders in the movement to transition away from fossil fuel-based inputs, we have been incorporating biobased or plant-based inputs into products for years, starting with our laundry and dish products.

 While we prioritize biobased options, we also seek other ways of reducing negative impacts of materials in our formulas.
 In 2023, two active agents of our cleaning products, citric acid and sodium citrate, accounted for nearly 23% of our greenhouse gas footprint, while fiber-based materials in products and packaging accounted for 20%, making them both key target for interventions.
 Other strategies for lowering these impacts include substituting lower-impact materials (e.g., recycled content, biobased materials), reducing use, innovating new production processes, or sourcing from partners located closer to our production facilities.
 In recent years, our teams successfully reduced the use of citric acid and sodium citrate, replacing them with lower carbon alternatives in our 2x and 4x concentrated laundry products and gel dish soap.
 We also transitioned to more local sources for the remaining materials.
-While reformulation is a key driver of carbon emissions reductions, it’s also a circularity strategy that can reduce the need for virgin materials, promote a more sustainable model of natural resource use [Link to Promote Circularity], and serve a reminder of the interconnected nature of our actions (and inactions).
+While reformulation is a key driver of carbon emissions reductions, it’s also a circularity strategy that can reduce the need for virgin materials, promote a more sustainable model of natural resource use, and serve a reminder of the interconnected nature of our actions (and inactions).

-Regenerative Palm and Nature
+Regenerating Palm and Nature

 Oil palm derivatives contribute to about one-third of Seventh Generation’s materials-related greenhouse gas emissions.
 Globally, growing demand in the palm industry has contributed to deforestation, biodiversity loss, and exploitation of farmworkers, making palm oil a key target for intervention.
 In addition to Responsible Palm Certification for our direct sourcing, we aim to push the industry toward climate-first thinking.
 In 2023, we invested in two palm projects intended to demonstrate how regenerative agriculture practices could be scaled in the oil palm industry to ultimately improve livelihoods, enhance nature, and drive climate action by restoring forests.